isimatosbe/my-personal-website/README.md

     - [ ] Footer
 - v0.6: Making the web responsive
 - v1.0: Making sure everything looks nice and clean.
 This will be the MVP.
+- v2.0: Learning TypeScript and updating the website to TS.

 Initial mockup for the MVP:
 ![Mockup](/public/assets/history/Initial-Mockup.png)